We’re changing our Manifesto

 The knowledge of both facilitators was absolutely fantastic.
 Great day!
 I feel truly inspired.

-Saturday 21st January 2017 Background and expertise: Over the past 6 year Collective Encounters has amassed considerable experience working in the field of arts and dementia.
-We have delivered a long-term programme of creative arts workshops with people with dementia and their carers in community and care home settings; toured performances in care homes; developed […]
+Background and expertise: Over the past 8 years Collective Encounters has amassed considerable experience working in the field of arts and dementia.
+We have delivered a long-term programme of creative arts workshops with people living with dementia and their carers in community and care home settings; toured performances in care homes; developed performance work to be […]

 Make Your Mark at UK Youth Parliament North West